kritanjalijain/ML_from_Scratch/Log.md

 ## Day 2 : September 01, 2020

-**Today's Progress** : I have completed initial training and testing of the model and submitted to the Kaggle .
+**Today's Progress** : I have gotten to know about square errored function, cost function, contour plots, computation of gradient descent.

 **Thoughts** : The score have to be improved I will try my best on it and it is really fun .